daniel-rhoades/hippo-tomcat-template/README.md

 The CMS component is where you administer the website and the HST ("site") is the public facing side.

+If you get any errors during provisioning, then it's usually because some dependency (usually Oracle JDK) failed to download, just run:

+* `$ vagrant reload`
+* `$ vagrant provision`

+That will re-provision your environment and should clear up any errors.

 ## Quick start

+If you want to deploy on your own environment (instead of Vagrant), then follow the following steps:

 0. Prerequisites
 1. Build a Hippo project;